 In addition to reading this guide, we recommend you run the Elasticsearch Health Check-Up.
 It will detect issues and improve your Elasticsearch performance by analyzing your shard sizes, threadpools, memory, snapshots, disk watermarks and more.The Elasticsearch Check-Up is free and requires no installation.

-In order to understand Replicas in Elasticsearch, you need to have a thorough understanding of – Shards and their use in Elasticsearch.
+In order to understand replicas in Elasticsearch, you need to have a thorough understanding of shards and their use in Elasticsearch.
 While each shard contains a single copy of the data, an index can contain multiple copies of the shard.
-There are thus two types of shards, the primary shard and a copy, or replica.
-Each replica of the shard is always located on a different node, which ensures access to your data in the event of a node failure.
-In addition to redundancy and their role in preventing data loss and downtime, replicas can also help boost search performance by allowing queries to be processed in parallel with the primary shard, and therefore faster.
+There are thus two types of shards, the primary shard and a replica, or copy.
+Each replica is located on a different node, which ensures access to your data in the event of a node failure.
+In addition to providing redundancy and their role in preventing data loss and downtime, replicas can also help boost search performance by allowing queries to be processed in parallel with the primary shard, and therefore faster.

 Notes and good things to know

 - There are some important differences in how primary and replica shards behave.
 While both are capable of processing queries, indexing requests must first go through primary shards before they can be replicated to the replica shards.
 As noted above, if a primary shard becomes unavailable—for example, due to a node disconnection or hardware failure—a replica is promoted to take over its role.

 - While replicas can help in the case of a node failure, replicas use up memory and disk space, as do primary shards.
 They also use compute powers when indexing, so it is also important not to have too many.
 Another difference between the primary shards and replicas is that while the number of primary shards cannot be changed after the index has been created, the number of replicas can be altered at any time.